Mitigating Hidden Confounding Effects for Causal Recommendation: Experiments

-\item Multi-IPW and Multi-DR are de-biasing recommendation methods, and they outperform CT on Tiktok.
+\item Multi-IPW and Multi-DR are de-biasing recommendation methods, and they outperform CT on Tiktok dataset.
 However, they cannot maintain improvements across all datasets.
 This phenomenon may be due to the high variance of IPW-based methods~\cite{Saito2020AsymmetricTF}.
-Another reason is that in order to achieve the desired unbiased estimations, they assume the non-existence of hidden confounders, which is usually impossible in practice~\cite{DCF-recsys20}.
+Another reason is that in order to achieve the desired unbiased estimations, these two methods assume the non-existence of hidden confounders, which is usually impossible in practice~\cite{DCF-recsys20}.

-\item DCF achieves good performance in several cases compared to other baselines.
-This result can be attributed to the fact that it controls hidden confounding effects with substitutes of hidden confounders.
-However, DCF also fails to beat other baselines in many cases.
-And it is not as good as the proposed HCR (except Recall@50 on Tiktok).
-This is because substitute confounder estimations are not guaranteed to deal with arbitrary hidden confounders, especially when the confounder is weakly related to exposures.
-HCR makes fewer assumptions about hidden confounders and identifies the causal effect of item features on user preferences without measuring or estimating hidden confounders, leading to improved performance.
+\item DCF performs well in certain scenarios by controlling hidden confounding effects using substitute variables.
+However, DCF falls short compared to other baselines in several cases, and it is outperformed by the proposed HCR (except for Recall@50 on Tiktok).
+Substitute confounder estimations may not effectively handle arbitrary hidden confounders, particularly when confounders have weak correlations with exposures.
+In contrast, HCR directly identifies the causal impact of item features on user preferences, without explicitly measuring or estimating them.

 \end{itemize}